riggs9162/helix/docs/manual/creating-classes.md

 end
 ```

-- `char:SetModel("models/combine_soldier.mdl")` Sets the player’s character model to a Combine Soldier.
+- `char:SetModel("models/combine_soldier.mdl")` Sets the player’s character model to a Overwatch Soldier.
 - `ply:SetSkin(0)` Sets the player’s skin to the default (skin 0).

 **Registering the Class**